clarnx/clarnx/README.md

 Cool Websites Developed:
 - [Bootstrap by Example](https://bootstrapbyexample.com/) Personal blog on how to learn Bootstrap.
+- [Bootstrap Playground](https://bootstrapbyexample.com/playground/) An online code editor that lets you play with Bootstrap code in any modern browser.
 - [Soundcloud Artists Followers Chart](https://chart.orientanalytics.com/) A dashboard utility that displays a realtime chart of SoundCloud Artists Followers.
 - [Orient Analytics](https://marketplace.orientanalytics.com/) A digital analytics website and marketplace.
 - [Smart Touch Typing](https://www.smarttouchtyping.com/) A touch typing resource website for beginners.